ionic-team/ionic-site/tutorials/customizing-ionic-with-sass/index.md

     $royal:                 #8a6de9 !default;
     $dark:                  #444 !default;

 Feel free to customize these variables as much as you'd like (after all, the world doesn't need a bunch of apps that look identical).
+While you can change the `_variables.scss` file directly, we recommend you override these variables in your own `app.scss` file.
+By not changing the variables files directly, but simply overriding its values, this makes it easier to upgrade Ionic as new versions come out.
 Once a change is made, the CSS file will be rebuilt using the new values you've specified.

 Colors are only one example, however.
-You'll see throughout the `_variables.scss` file that you can change many different properties, such as padding, font sizes, margins, border colors, widths, heights, etc. There's absolutely no need to change them all, but they are there to be tweaked if you choose to.
+You'll see throughout the `_variables.scss` file that you can override many different properties, such as padding, font sizes, margins, border colors, widths, heights, etc. There's absolutely no need to change them all, but they are there to be tweaked if you choose to.
+Below is an example of your `app.scss` file importing `ionic.scss`, then overriding a few variables:

+    @import "ionic/ionic.scss";

+    $light:                 #fff;
+    $stable:                #f8f8f8;
+    $positive:              #4ea4be;

 ## Full Customization